 Obligations linked to swaps initially sold by Wall Street banks as hedges to save tax dollars have cost the Detroit utility more than $500 million to unwind, an amount added to its debt.
 Before paying $314 million to end some of the agreements in June, it spent $222 million raised in a December 2011 bond sale to end others.

 The money used to unwind the swaps would almost cover the utility’s $571.7 million in planned capital spending for the five years through June 2016, according to bond documents.
 Or it would be enough for the sewer system’s $519.8 million fiscal 2013 budget, with millions to spare.

 The department, while a part of a city that’s under state fiscal oversight, operates as a separate entity with its own board and serves areas outside the municipality.
 It provides water to 3.8 million people in Detroit and 124 other communities, as well as sewerage to 2.8 million people in the city and 76 more cities and towns.

 Beyond the utility’s cost to end the swaps, it bought back auction-rate securities at a premium from proceeds of its bond sale in June and is paying a higher interest rate on the debt it sold to raise the money for the purchases.
 Trading in the bonds shows that the borrowing through a deal lead-managed by Goldman Sachs & Co.
-(GS) cost the city more than was necessary, because the price was too low.
+(GS:US) cost the city more than was necessary, because the price was too low.

 “Detroit has a bad history in the bond market,” said John Riehl, president of the local public-workers union and a senior sewage plant operator for the utility.
 “They’ve done some foolish things over the years.”